Latest Research

 Microfluidic devices are widely used to replicate the physical constraints bacteria experience in natural and host-associated environments.
 However, even with advanced microfluidic confinement, it has remained unclear how motile bacteria generate propulsion when channel dimensions approach the size of the cell itself.
 This question is especially relevant for biological systems where micron-scale bottlenecks act as selective gates.
-As the authors state, “Confined spaces are omnipresent in the micro-environments, including soil aggregates and intestinal crypts, yet little is known about how bacteria behave under such conditions where movement is challenging due to spatial confinement.
+As the authors if this recent microfluidic study state, “Confined spaces are omnipresent in the micro-environments, including soil aggregates and intestinal crypts, yet little is known about how bacteria behave under such conditions where movement is challenging due to spatial confinement.

 To address this problem, the authors use a microfluidic approach inspired by an insect gut sorting organ that contains passages only about one micrometer wide.
 They hypothesize that a noncanonical motility mode, flagellar wrapping around the bacterial cell body, allows bacteria to move efficiently under extreme microfluidic confinement.
 By combining in vivo observations with a microfluidic chip, they directly test how bacterial swimming mechanics change when motion is restricted to quasi one-dimensional channels.